oscarolsson94/security/inlämning3.md

 2. Log in to the website.
 3. Go to `/create` and fill in the form to make a quiz.
 4. In the title-input, enter `<script>alert('XSS!')</script>`.
+5. Create the quiz.
-5. Go to the play-page at `/play`.
+6. Go to the play-page at `/play`.
-6. As soon as the page loads, the script will run as it gets pulled from the database.
+7. As soon as the page loads, the script will run as it gets pulled from the database.

 ## Vulnerability